heike/DIB-Hamby/README.md

 **input:**

 -   (automatically triggered) download of the x3p files from the [NIST Ballistics Toolmark Database](https://tsapps.nist.gov/NRBTD/Studies/Search)
--   file `data/meta-info.csv` with meta information for each scan, such as (manual) groove locations of each profile, and an identifier with ground truth for all land-to-land comparisons - if crosscut or groove locations do not yet exist, Human-in-the-middle algorithms are run to derive these values.
+-   file `data/meta-info.csv` with meta information for each scan, such as (manual) groove locations of each profile, and an identifier with ground truth for all land-to-land comparisons.

 **output:\
 **\